ooddle

 Calorie counting, color codes, and behavior change all promise the same outcome.
 They do not deliver the same way.

 Behavioral nutrition apps changed the conversation around dieting.
 Instead of just tracking calories, they aim to change the behaviors behind food choices.
-Noom, Lifesum, and ooddle all play in this space, but their philosophies are different enough that the wrong fit will leave you frustrated.
+Noom, Lifesum, and ooddle all play in this space, but their philosophies are different enough that the wrong fit will leave you frustrated and a few hundred dollars poorer.
+The choice is not about which app has the prettiest interface.
+It is about which app matches the actual problem you are trying to solve.

 Quick Comparison